atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ## Size

-Allow you to chosse the size of the link between Small, Medium and Large
+Allow you to choose the size of the link between Small, Medium and Large

 ## AssociatePoint/RegionIn and AssociatePoint/RegionOut